 Chamberí neighbourhood, heritage of the aristocracy

-Area of residence of a large part of the aristocracy of the 19th and 20th centuries contains Zurbano Street “one of the best in Europe” (New York Times).
+Area of residence of a large part of the aristocracy of the 19th and 20th centuries.

-Here you will find Calle Zurbano a street dotted with charming palaces, boutiques, restaurants and museums, highly recommended if you are looking to explore Madrid beyond the conventional tourist areas.
+Here you will find Calle Zurbano, described in the New York Times as “one of the best in Europe,” a street dotted with charming palaces, boutiques, restaurants, and museums.
+It is highly recommended if you are looking to explore Madrid beyond the conventional tourist areas.

-Places of interest: Plaza de Colón, the Nuevos Ministerios building complex, the famous Santiago Bernabéu Stadium of the Real Madrid Football Club, the Azca complex, Plaza de Cuzco or Plaza de Castilla, with its emblematic Puerta de Europa Towers, better known as the Torres Kio.
+Some of the points of interest are Plaza de Colón, the Nuevos Ministerios building complex, the famous Santiago Bernabéu Stadium, the Azca complex, Plaza de Cuzco, or Plaza de Castilla, with its emblematic Puerta de Europa Towers, better known as the Torres Kio.

-Places of Interest: the Debod Temple, the Temple Gardens, the Parque del Oeste, the Dehesa de la Villa, the Triumphal Arch, the Moncloa Lighthouse, the Cerralbo Museum, the ermita of San Antonio de la Florida, the Estación del Norte, the Costume Museum, the Museum of America, the Madrid Cable Car, the Principe Pio Shopping Center.
+Places of Interest: the Debod Temple, the Temple Gardens, the Parque del Oeste, the Dehesa de la Villa, the Triumphal Arch, the Moncloa Lighthouse, the Cerralbo Museum, the Hermitage of San Antonio de la Florida, the Estación del Norte, the Costume Museum, the Museum of America, the Madrid Cable Car, and the Principe Pio Shopping Center.